-We safeguard the reputation of our clients by deploying meticulous preparation, bespoke training and perfectly pitched responses to a wide range of audiences, and issues.
-Our experts are one of the highly respected and best resourced in the industry.
+Our expertise and knowledge safeguards the reputation of our clients by deploying meticulous preparation, bespoke training and perfectly pitched responses to a wide range of audiences and industry issues.
+Our experts are one of the most highly respected and best resourced in the industry.

 The Founder and Lead Director, Jason Knights, has himself been involved in several crisis management and response situations including Deepwater Horizon in the Gulf of Mexico, and with the Fukushima Daiichi nuclear incident in Japan.

 Knights MPR is experienced in operating at the most senior levels of crisis management.
 Our global reach means we have the breadth and depth of experience to support our clients in responding to issues both locally and across the world when they arise.